Moldova in the Eurovision Song Contest 2008: Background

-The Moldovan national broadcaster, TeleRadio-Moldova (TRM), broadcast the event within Moldova and organised the selection process for the nation's entry.
-TRM confirmed their intentions to participate at the 2008 Eurovision Song Contest on 5 November 2007 despite rumours of a withdrawal due to financial difficulties.
-Moldova has selected their entry via an internal selection in 2007.
-However, the broadcaster opted to select their entry in 2008 via a national selection show.
+As part of its duties as participating broadcaster, TRM organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2008 contest on 5 November 2007 despite rumours of a withdrawal due to financial difficulties.
+TRM had selected their entry via an internal selection in 2007.
+However, the broadcaster opted to select its entry in 2008 via a national selection show.